Hans G. Furth: Later interests

 Fürth and his wife, Madeleine Steen Furth (d.
 2011), were active in the civil rights movement, offering their home in Washington, D.C., to protesters who marched with Martin Luther King Jr. in August 1963.
 Fürth had seven children: Sonia, Peter, Julie, Daniel, David, Paul, and Cathy, and left a score of grandchildren.

 In the last decade of his life, Hans G. Fürth often performed at area nursing homes, playing works of Bach, Beethoven, and Mozart.
 He was an avid hiker and cyclist, a member of the Wanderbirds Hiking Club.
-He had the heart attack that killed him while hiking in Shenandoah National Park.
+He had a heart attack that killed him while hiking in Shenandoah National Park.